Created by Belizean Designer Rebecca Stirm...

 5.) to build and launch one of Belize's first e-commerce stores, catering for both local and international sales.

-I'm excited because less than three years later, I've seen these five goals, one-by-one, reached.
+I'm excited because just a few years later, I've seen these five goals, one-by-one, reached.
 We've launched our line in our own online shop, trained and now employ two amazing young artisan women, and we produce all our pieces in-house from natural locally sourced leather, hardwood, and hand-printed cotton.

 Dreams and goals don't accomplish themselves overnight.
 But people who work hard and have a purpose and vision behind their dreams and goals, do accomplish them over time..